 Obesity puts some more at risk than others

 There are a few other factors that scientists are studying when it comes to obesity's role in complicating a coronavirus infection.
 For example, SARS-CoV-2 attaches to a particular protein found on the cell surface that is expressed in the lungs and other organs we know COVID-19 affects.
 But it is also common in fat tissue, Kass says.
 This could make excess fat “like a big reservoir” for the virus, and may mean that people with excess weight harbor a higher viral load.

 Stanford says it's also important to note that obesity rates in the U.S. are highest in Black and Hispanic Americans — two populations that have been disproportionately impacted by the coronavirus.
-Black Americans are over twice as likely to die from COVID-19, compared to their white peers, according to Centers for Disease Control and Prevention (CDC) data.
+Black Americans are over twice as likely to die from COVID-19, compared to their white peers, according to CDC data.
 And hospitalization rates are nearly five times higher for both Blacks and Hispanics, compared to whites.

 Men with obesity may also have a harder time fighting COVID-19 than women.
 A study published in Annals of Internal Medicine found that a high BMI was associated with greater risk for death in male, but not female, patients.
 Kass says this could be because women tend to store less of the deleterious fat in their abdomens, compared with men.

 The study's lead author, Sara Tartof, an infectious disease epidemiologist with the Kaiser Permanente Southern California Department of Research & Evaluation, says the findings point to the need for men and younger individuals with obesity to take preventive measures seriously.